72-Page Dental WordPress Rebuild, Shipped to Spec in 18 Days — White-Label Delivery for a US Marketing Agency

 | Retained engagement | 7 further refinement rounds across the next 10 weeks — homepage fixes, 404 cleanup, pre-launch issues, booking-link updates, staff headshots, and widget corrections — each delivered in additive sprints inside the same agency relationship |

-The outcome, restated plainly: the agency’s spec was implemented as written, inside the quoted hours, with all agency-scoped issues closed.
+In sum: we implemented the agency’s spec as written, inside the quoted hours, with all agency-scoped issues closed.
 A year on, the build remains in production.

 Operational Integrity at handoff

 The pre-handoff parity diff ran across all 70 URLs — original vs staging — and surfaced two defect categories before the agency saw the build: slug mismatches (/services/ instead of the original /specialty/ path prefix) and a third-party copyright line (© Copyright 2025 GrowthPlug, Inc) in the footer that was not on the original site and had to be stripped before handoff.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the zero-defect bar we clear before handoff.
+The agency then ran its own verification and logged defects into the shared backlog, which we cleared until they confirmed the site ready to promote.

 Process